 The Role of IT

 Reflecting upon the IT challenges posed by the pandemic, John Wilson recalls that people require different levels of technological support when working remotely.
 Working in an office permits a ‘one size fits all’ approach to IT- each team member is provided with the same IT as the rest of the team.
 Remote working means that the team needed varying levels of support, and different pieces of technology to achieve their goals and aims.

-John Haggis shares the impact that increased use of technology has had on Kepler Wolf, an independent law firm.
+John Haggis shares the impact that increased use of digital workplace solutions has had on Kepler Wolf, an independent law firm.
 Software like Zoom and Skype mean that customers are likely to expect greater digital access to their lawyers, and potentially on a more regular basis.
 Whereas before, legal processes were slower (and more costly to the customer), now major sales and deals can be conducted quickly and efficiently online.